joseph-roque/CSI2132-Restaurants/README.md

 - Add Restaurant functionality somehow
 - Add/modify/delete menu items
 - Make a Results page
-- Min. comment length constraint
+- (TOO MUCH WORK) Min. comment length constraint
 - Deletion of restaurant: contact admin
 - Add a restaurant/location
 - Change type of rater in profile
+- Edit navbar.php so that it toggles Login/Logout and name of user?

 ## Design To-Do
 - Change ratings from numerical to stars